micheledusi/Deckz/docs/01.manual.typ

 #import "template.typ": *

-DECKZ is a Typst package designed to display playing cards in the classic poker style, using the standard French suits (hearts #text(red, emoji.suit.heart), diamonds #text(red, emoji.suit.diamond), clubs #text(black, emoji.suit.club), and #text(black, emoji.suit.spade).
+DECKZ is a Typst package designed to display playing cards in the classic poker style, using the standard French suits (hearts #text(red, emoji.suit.heart), diamonds #text(red, emoji.suit.diamond), clubs #text(black, emoji.suit.club), and spades #text(black, emoji.suit.spade)).
 Whether you need to show a single card, a hand, a full deck, or a scattered heap, DECKZ provides flexible tools to visualize cards in a variety of formats and layouts.
 The package is ideal for games, teaching materials, or any document where clear and attractive card visuals are needed.

 DECKZ offers multiple display formats, ranging from compact inline symbols to detailed, full-sized cards—so you can adapt the appearance to your specific use case.